Insider Tips to Improve Your Chances of Success in Applying for SSDI or SSI, or in Appealing a Denial Letter

 Tip 1: Make Sure Social Security Has All of Your Medical Records

-The first thing you should do is make sure Social Security has a complete set of your medical records.
-As I explain to my own clients, medical records are the foundation of each and every disability claim.
-I often compare building a Social Claim to building a house.
-Like a concrete slab is the foundation to a new home, medical records are the foundation of a disability claim.
-Without medical records evidencing your severe impairments, you will likely lose your claim.
+First, you should ensure Social Security has a complete set of your medical records.
+As I explain to my clients, medical records are the foundation of every disability claim.
+I often compare building a Social Security Disability claim to building a house.
+Like a concrete slab is the foundation of a new home, medical records are the foundation of a disability claim.
+You will likely lose your claim without medical records evidencing your severe impairments.

-So, how do you make sure Social Security has all of your medical records?
-First, make sure you tell Social Security about all of your medical providers when you first apply for benefits.
-This list should include, and is not limited to, the following: your doctors, specialists, psychologists, hospitals (including ER and urgent care visits), clinics, chiropractors, health departments, therapists and counselors.
-Social Security will use the medical release you signed to obtain records from all of these medical providers.
-If you do not identify the provider the claims handler, Social Security will never request the records and the records will never become part of the decision in your claim.
+So, how do you ensure Social Security has all your medical records?
+First, tell Social Security about all your medical providers when applying for benefits.
+This list should include, but is not limited to, the following: your doctors, specialists, psychologists, hospitals (including ER and urgent care visits), clinics, chiropractors, health departments, therapists, and counselors.
+Social Security will use the medical release you signed to obtain records from these medical providers.
+If you do not identify the provider to the claims handler, Social Security will never request the documents, and the records will never become part of the decision in your claim.

-Second, if Social Security does not receive the records from your providers, then you need to go out and get the records and submit them yourself.
-And let’s be clear what medical records are included.
+Second, if Social Security does not receive the records from your providers, you must go out and get the documents and submit them yourself.
+And let’s be clear about what medical records are needed.
 You do not need to go back decades and decades to when you were born.
-Generally speaking, the only relevant medical records will be those that relate to your to your disability, illness or injury, from one year prior to your disability onset date (the date you became disabled) to the present date.
+Generally speaking, the only relevant medical records will be those that relate to your disability, illness, or injury from one year before your disability onset date (the date you became disabled) to the present date.

-The records may “objective” test results, including MRIs, X-Rays, blood work, EMGs, EKGs, EEGs, CT scans and more.
-The records should also include your doctor’s treatment notes, emergency room visits and hospitalizations (we typically restrict our record requests to “admit and discharge summaries”).
+The records may include “objective” test results, including MRIs, X-rays, blood work, EMGs, EKGs, EEGs, and CT scans.
+The documents should also include your doctor’s treatment notes, emergency room visits, and hospitalizations (we typically restrict our record requests to “admit and discharge summaries.”)

-Tip 2: Impairment Opinions or Residual Functional Capacity (RFC) Forms From Your Doctors
+Tip 2: Impairment Opinions or Residual Functional Capacity Forms From Your Doctors

-If you have a doctor who has indicated he or she supports your disability claim or who has offered to help in any way, you should ask him or her to put in writing any limitations or restrictions you may have.
-The doctor may write a “To Whom It May Concern” letter, or identify such restrictions right in your records.
-The doctor should not simply recite your diagnoses, and conclude “With all of these medical conditions, Patient X is disabled and should not be working.”
+If you have a doctor who has indicated they support your disability claim or who has offered to help in any way, you should ask them to put in writing any limitations or restrictions you may have.
+The doctor may write a “To Whom It May Concern” letter or identify such restrictions in your records.
+The doctor should not simply recite your diagnoses and conclude, “With all of these medical conditions, Patient X is disabled and should not be working.”

 It would be much more beneficial if the doctor identified specific limitations and restrictions you will have due to your medical condition.
-For example, “Due to back pain, Patient X should avoid twisting, bending and stooping.
+For example, “Due to back pain, Patient X should avoid twisting, bending, and stooping.
 Patient X should not lift and carry greater than 5 pounds at a time.
-And Patient X should not stand and walk for more than 3 hours total in an eight hour day.”
-This type of assessment could be one of the most important pieces of evidence in your entire claim.
+And Patient X should not stand and walk for more than 3 hours total in an eight-hour day.”
+This type of assessment could be one of the most critical pieces of evidence in your claim.

 - Bladder Problem Residual Functional Capacity Questionnaire